100+ Best Fundraising Ideas for Everyone in 2024

 With young people upgrading to newer and better models almost every year, this is a straightforward fundraiser that works well for schools.

 In many countries, old mobile phones can be exchanged for cash.
-There are many ways in which mobile phones can be recycled, and a number of companies will want to buy them from you (to either repair, refurbish and sell on; or to reclaim parts to use later on).
+There are many ways in which mobile phones can be recycled, and a number of companies will want to buy them from you (to either repair, refurbish, and sell or to reclaim parts).

 Fundraising Potential: ++